marylebens/CSCI695-FinalExam/README.md

 # CSCI695-FinalExam-MongoDB-Example
-This is an example database using MongoDB for the CSCI 695 final exam.
+This is the repository for the CSCI 695 final exam.